'We got our miracle': Freed Americans back home in Alabama - NewsBreak

 “I had to get my hands on him to actually believe it.
 I’m just overwhelmed with gratitude.
 We got our miracle,” Black said.

-The men had arrived Friday at New York's John F. Kennedy International Airport.
+The men had arrived Friday at at New York's John F. Kennedy International Airport.

-“We’re looking forward to spending time with family and we’ll be in touch with the media soon,” Drueke said shortly after arriving in New York with Huynh.
+“We’re looking forward to spending time with family and we’ll be in touch with the media soon,” Alex Drueke said shortly after arriving in New York with Huyn.
 “Happy to be home.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.